 Frequently asked questions

-A: The standard Z3 RGB camera has a 12MP sensor that will provide 2.5cm/pixel resolution when flying at 80m altitude, sub 1cm resolution is achievable by flying lower, though flight and processing time are significantly increased.
+A: Most standard RGB cameras have a 12 megapixel sensor that will provide 2.5cm/pixel resolution when flying at 80m altitude, sub 1cm resolution is achievable by flying lower, though flight and processing time are significantly increased.

 Accuracy of the imagery produced in terms of location is based on the GPS accuracy of the system.
 The standard system will therefore produce a horizontal accuracy of +/- 1m and a vertical accuracy (for terrain and elevation maps) of +/- 0.5m.
 This is more than enough for most agri-mapping scenarios.